-Course participants will come from pharmaceutical companies, regulatory authorities, health techonology assessment bodies, patients’ organisations, consultancy companies and academia.
-The course will foster discussion, interaction and mutual learning across all professionals involved in medicine development.
+Course participants come from pharmaceutical companies, regulatory authorities, health technology assessment bodies, patients’ organisations, consultancy companies and academia.

 Course Learning Units will cover the following topics: